hotdaamn/asuswrt-merlin-wiki/Home.md

 8. [Apply patches to source files](https://github.com/RMerl/asuswrt-merlin/wiki/Applying-patches-to-source-files)
 9. [Download the latest source code from GitHub](https://github.com/RMerl/asuswrt-merlin/wiki/Download-the-latest-source-code-from-GitHub)
 10. [Compiling from source using a Debian-based Linux Distribution](https://github.com/RMerl/asuswrt-merlin/wiki/Compiling-from-source-using-a-Debian-based-Linux-Distribution)
-11. [How to setup Adblock Plus filters right on router, by ryzhov_al] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-setup-Adblock-Plus-filters-right-on-router)
+11. [How to use Adblock Plus filter subscriptions to provide advertisement filtering to devices] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-use-Adblock-Plus-filter-subscriptions-to-provide-advertisement-filtering-to-devices)
 12. [How to dedicate SSID for VPN and SSID for regular ISP using OpenVPN, by Jobongo] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-setup-SSID-for-VPN-and-SSID-for-Regular-ISP-using-OpenVPN.)
 13. [How to make a NTFS usb hdd running more stable as media server, by ChrisR] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to--NTFS-usb-hdd-was-not-running-stable-as-media-server)